oracle/python-oracledb/doc/src/user_guide/installation.rst

 quickly.

 1. Install `Python 3 <https://www.python.org/downloads>`__, if it is not already available.
-The version of Python to be used depends on the operating system (OS):

-  - On Windows, use Python 3.7 to 3.11
-  - On macOS, use Python 3.7 to 3.11
-  - On Linux, use Python 3.6 to 3.11
+Use any version from Python 3.7 through 3.12.

   By default, python-oracledb connects directly to Oracle Database.
 This lets it be used when Oracle Client libraries are not available (such Apple M1 or